Sheffield United's struggles analysed: What's going wrong for Blades in Premier League?

 That is a distinct possibility this December but returning players raise hope of re-established rhythms and only after the next run of fixtures might Sheffield United more fairly be judged.
 It is time not for system changes that may prove even more disruptive but to re-focus on the familiar - re-integrating key players, rehearsing trusted patterns of play, reviving old levels of intensity.

-Togetherness has brought the Blades here and Wilder knows just what a precious commodity that remains.
-His challenge is to preserve that spirit, to retain trust in his processes, and perhaps too, with onlookers sealing his side's fate early for a second season, to rediscover his own spikiness.
+Togetherness has brought the Blades here and Wilder, who has faced ample adversity in his rise up the pyramid, knows just what a precious commodity that remains.
+His challenge is to preserve that spirit, to project confidence in his processes, and perhaps too, with onlookers sealing his side's fate early for a second season, to pin the predictions back on the wall.